Explicit coverings of families of elliptic surfaces by squares of curves: Statement of results

 This morphism is particularly nice when $X$ is a K3 surface, or more generally when $\dim H^{(2,0)}(X, \Q)=1$.
 In this case, $V$ can be identified with the orthogonal complement of the N\'eron-Severi group of $X$, i.e. and $Z$ induces an isomorphism of $V\subset H^2(A^2, \Q)$ with $V\subset H^2(X,\Q)$.

-In \cite{paranjape}, Paranjape gives a method for computing an explicit cover, by the square of a curve of genus 5, of K3 surfaces $X$ of Picard rank 16 with an action of $\Q(\sqrt{-1})$ on their Hodge lattices, and shows that this product computes the abelian variety predicted by Kuga and Satake.
+In \cite{paranjape}, Paranjape gives a method for computing an explicit cover, by the squares of curves of genus 5, of K3 surfaces $X$ of Picard rank 16 with an action of $\Q(\sqrt{-1})$ on their Hodge lattices, and shows that this product computes the abelian variety predicted by Kuga and Satake.
 In turn this not only gives a constructive proof of the Kuga-Satake-Deligne correspondence in this special case, as one can take $Z$ to be the square of the aforementioned curve of genus 5, but also a proof of the Hodge conjecture for $X\times X$ (\cite{schlickewei}).
 Note that to construct the curve and this cover of his given K3, Paranjape is first forced to construct intermediate curves and the surfaces their squares cover, so the construction is more delicate than it might at first appear.
 The question of which other families of K3 surfaces his method can be generalized to is left open.

-In \cite{g-s}, Garbagnati and Sarti characterize Picard lattices of K3 surfaces in $\P^{m}$ with 15 nodes.
-The simplest examples of such surfaces, namely, those K3s given by a double cover of the plane branched along six lines, were already known classically and correspond to the family studied by Paranjape above.
+In \cite{g-s}, Garbagnati and Sarti characterize Picard lattices of K3 surfaces in $\P^{m}$ with $15$ nodes.
+The simplest examples of such surfaces, namely, those K3s given by a double cover of the plane branched along six lines, were already known classically and satisfy the condition studied by Paranjape above.
 The family of K3 surfaces in $\P^4$ with $15$ ordinary double points seems to have first appeared in their paper \cite{g-s}.